Non-fungible token: Environmental concerns

-NFT purchases and sales are enabled by the high energy usage, and consequent greenhouse gas emissions, associated with blockchain transactions.
-Though all forms of Ethereum transactions have an impact on the environment, the direct impact of the transaction is also dependent upon the size of the Ethereum transaction.
-The proof-of-work protocol required to regulate and verify blockchain transactions on networks such as Ethereum consumes a large amount of electricity.
+NFT purchases and sales have been enabled by the high energy usage, and consequent greenhouse gas emissions, associated with some kinds of blockchain transactions.
+Though all forms of Ethereum transactions have had an impact on the environment, the direct impact of these transaction has also depended on the size of the transaction.
+The proof-of-work protocol required to regulate and verify blockchain transactions on networks (including Ethereum until 2022) consumes a large amount of electricity.
 To estimate the carbon footprint of a given NFT transaction requires a variety of assumptions or estimations about the manner in which that transaction is set up on the blockchain, the economic behavior of blockchain miners (and the energy demands of their mining equipment), and the amount of renewable energy being used on these networks.
 There are also conceptual questions, such as whether the carbon footprint estimate for an NFT purchase should incorporate some portion of the ongoing energy demand of the underlying network, or just the marginal impact of that particular purchase.
 An analogy might be the carbon footprint associated with an additional passenger on a given airline flight.

-Some NFT technologies use validation protocols, such as proof of stake, that use much less energy per validation cycle.
+In 2022, Ethereum cut its energy usage by 99.99 percent by switching to proof of stake.
 Other approaches to reducing electricity include the use of off-chain transactions as part of minting an NFT.
-A number of NFT art sites hope to address these concerns, and some are moving to technologies and protocols with lower associated footprints.
-Others now allow the option of buying carbon offsets when making NFT purchases, although the environmental benefits of this have been questioned.
+Some NFT markets have offered the option of buying carbon offsets when making NFT purchases, although the environmental benefits of this have been questioned.
 In some instances, NFT artists have decided against selling some of their own work to limit carbon emission contributions.